 View more >

-• Vancouver Bar Association, Board Member
+• Vancouver Bar Association, member

-• Trial Lawyers Association of BC, Member
+• Trial Lawyers Association of British Columbia, member

-• The Advocates’ Society, Member
+• The Advocates’ Society, member

 Community Commitments